Thinking about working at a Summer Camp?

 Each member of the team has 2 scheduled days off a week.
 One day will be a day determined early in the summer season that coincides with your teaching schedule.
 The other day off is the Saturday after our all staff meeting.
 You will also have two, one-hour breaks each day to relax and escape the heat and sounds of camp.
 Your time off is important to us.
 We want staff to have a chance to rest and recharge to help make the most of their experience at camp.
 This is a good place to reiterate that if “how many hours you will be working” and “time off” ranks high on your list of important questions, perhaps camp is not for you.
 Remember that Camp is for Campers and that your main focus here is the health, safety, and happiness of the campers who spend their summer with us.
 That means that getting up with your campers to be on time for breakfast is a part of your job along with taking them to the Nurse if needed in the middle of the night, taking them to a fun early bird that starts at 7 am or a night dance party at 9 pm, or even staying up late to decorate the cabin for a campers birthday.

-We are hiring summer camp counselors for 2019!
-You will find the application to camp in our “Current Openings” or with the button right over there.
+We are hiring summer camp counselors for 2020!
+You will find the application to camp in our “Current Openings”.

 Our summer camp counselors are also instructors, ropes course facilitators, lifeguards, and assist in areas around camp.
 You will find a space in the application to mark areas of interest to you.
 Please know that positions like Animal Specialist, Photographers, ASIT Leaders, Village Leaders, etc are considered “Out of Cabin” positions and are typically reserved and offered to returning staff members.